6 Budget-Friendly Southeast USA Road Trip Destinations

 Lunch at Alexander Michael’s will feel like you’ve walked into the show Cheers.
 It’s cozy, and if they don’t already, everyone will soon know your name.
 The spicy crab soup is the perfect accompaniment to one of their classic sandwiches for under $10.

 There are many affordable accommodations located in the central downtown part of Charlotte and on the outskirts.
 The Wyndham Garden Charlotte Executive Park is central to many activities in Charlotte.
-You can also rent a penthouse apartment and see the city views off Airbnb!
+You can also rent a penthouse apartment and see the city views from an Airbnb!

 Which of these places would you visit on your Southeast USA road trip?